-Health Care Planning: Types of Advance Directives
+What Types of Advance Directives are Available in Florida?

 A Living Will specifies what kind of life-extending care you do and don’t want if you are in a terminal or end-stage condition, or in a persistent vegetative state.
 A Living Will must comply with Florida Statutes Section 765.03 and must be properly executed and witnessed.
 One of the witnesses may not be a blood relative or spouse of the maker.

 Your Florida Living Will does not actually state that you are in an end-stage condition or persistent vegetative state.
-It merely indicates what kinds of treatments you prefer if you are ever in such circumstances.
+It merely indicates what kinds of treatments you prefer if ever you are in such circumstances.